Start My Answer

 • Details about the debt

-Take detailed notes during the conversation, and make sure you record the date of the phone call.
-This way, you'll have an easier time following up with the collector in the future.
+Take detailed notes during the conversation and record the date of the phone call.
+This will make it easier for you to follow up with the collector in the future.

 • The original debt